Automattic/WP-Job-Manager/readme.txt

 = 1.0.5 =
 * Added function to get listings by certain criteria.
 * Added ES translation.
+* Fix job feed when no args are present.

 = 1.0.4 =
 * More hooks in the submit process.